homelab-alpha/docs/content/docs/docker/compose-information/mariadb.info.md

     - **no-new-privileges:true**: Ensures that the container cannot gain new privileges.
   - **labels**: Metadata for the container.
-    - **com.mariadb.db.description**: Describes the service as a MySQL database.
+    - **com.mariadb.db.description**: Describes the service as a MariaDB database.
   - **healthcheck**: Configures the health check for the service.
     - **disable: false**: Enables the health check.
     - **test**: Specifies the health check command (using `healthcheck.sh`).